Tasmania Endemic Birds and Mammals Tour - Saturday 30 January to Monday 8 February 2021

 Inclusions: 9 nights en-suite accommodation, specialist guiding and transport for day and night tours as outlined above, all meals as outlined in the itinerary, activities outlined in the itinerary (including the pelagic cruise and Maria Island excursion), National Park entry fees, Bruny Island ferry fares, GST (=VAT).

-Exclusions: international or domestic Australian airfares, activities and breakfast and lunch on day 1, the airport transfer on day 1, alcoholic and non-alcoholic beverages and expenses of a personal nature (snacks, travel insurance, internet, laundry, tips etc).
+Exclusions: International or domestic Australian airfares, airport transfers on arrival, alcoholic and non-alcoholic beverages and expenses of a personal nature (snacks, travel insurance, internet, laundry, tips etc).

 Please note: Additional services: We are able to arrange either self-guided or guided extensions to other parts of Tasmania or Australia to compliment this tour.
 Please enquire at the Inala office and we will happily cater for you through our licensed travel agency.